 - 1 screwpine leaves/pandan leaves washed and knotted

-Prepare a steamer by bringing the water to a boil.
-Mix the coconut with pinch of salt and steam for about 10 minutes on high heat.
-Set aside to let it cool down before rolling the tapioca cake
+- While waiting for the cake to cool down, prepare a steamer by bringing the water to a boil.
+Mix the coconut with a pinch of salt and steam for about 10 minutes on high heat.
+Set aside to let it cool down before rolling the cake

 - Unmould the cake from the container.
 You should be able to do this without any difficulty as the cake doesn't stick to the container at all.
 It has this soft and jiggly texture once it is cooled down.
 Use a plastic knife or rub a thin layer of oil on a knife and cut the cake into squares